influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/limit-and-slimit.md

 `N` specifies the number of series to return from the specified measurement.
 If `N` is greater than the number of series in a measurement, InfluxDB returns all series from that measurement.

-There is an [ongoing issue](https://github.com/influxdata/influxdb/issues/7571) that requires queries with `SLIMIT` to include `GROUP BY *`.
+`SLIMIT` queries must include `GROUP BY *`.
 Note that the `SLIMIT` clause must appear in the order outlined in the syntax above.

 ### Examples